jnozzi/cocoadev.com/markdown/AddingRows.md

 ----

-Except that General/NSMatrix has a reversed coord system.  ie: 0,0 is at the top left of an General/NSMatrix.  is the matrix a part of some more complicated control or are you working with the General/NSMatrix class directly? (browser, tableView, etc...)  the reason I am asking is that the behavior you are describing does not make sense to me and I suspect that your matrix is in a scrollView, or that perhaps there are other extenuating circumstances.
+Except that NSMatrix has a reversed coord system.  ie: 0,0 is at the top left of an NSMatrix.  is the matrix a part of some more complicated control or are you working with the NSMatrix class directly? (browser, tableView, etc...)  the reason I am asking is that the behavior you are describing does not make sense to me and I suspect that your matrix is in a scrollView, or that perhaps there are other extenuating circumstances.

 *When a view is flipped, that only affects things inside it.
-The fact that General/NSMatrix uses a flipped coordinate system has no influence on what happens when you change its size, because the General/NSMatrix's frame exists in its superview's coordinate system.
+The fact that NSMatrix uses a flipped coordinate system has no influence on what happens when you change its size, because the NSMatrix's frame exists in its superview's coordinate system.
 I maintain that the behavior being seen is normal and reasonable.*

 ----

 No special view just the main window.
-I have a button that adds a new cell (General/NSMatrix of combo boxes) when pressed.
+I have a button that adds a new cell (NSMatrix of combo boxes) when pressed.
 I have dug around a bit and it seems that combo boxes and matricies do not currently behave very well.
 It seems that combo boxes no longer behave as combo boxes when part of a matrix.
 I doubt this has anything to do with my current problem but it is still bothersome.

 ----